dsanchor/quarkus-hello-world-deployment/README.md

 # quarkus-hello-world-deployment

+## Master branch

+Used by the knative-pipeline example demonstrated in Red Hat developers blog post.

 ## Branches: helm

 Each of the following branches contained the source of truth of what is must be deployed in the platform for the following kind of environment: